Dealing with the financial affairs of someone who has died

 To apply for probate or letters of administration by post, you'll need to fill in a number of forms.

 You’ll need PA1P if the person left a will and PA1A if they didn’t.
-These forms ask for details about the person who died, their surviving relatives and, the personal representative.
+These forms ask for details about the person who died, their surviving relatives, and the personal representative.
 If you’re filling in form PA1P you’ll need to answer some questions about the will.

 You'll need to fill in other forms depending on what's in the estate and how much it's worth.